kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 \Re=\frac{v D\rho}{\eta}
 $$

+From the <a href="https://kdusling.github.io/teaching/Applied-Fluids/PropertiesOfCommonLiquids.html">Properties of common liquids table
-From <a href="https://kdusling.github.io/teaching/Applied-Fluids/PropertiesOfCommonLiquids.html">this table</a> we find that for glycerin at $25\C$:
+</a> we find that for glycerin at $25\C$:
 $$
 \rho=1263~\kg/\m^3\,,\quad
 \eta=9.50\times 10^{-1}~\Pa\cdot\s
 $$
+From the <a href="https://kdusling.github.io/teaching/Applied-Fluids/SteelPipeTable.html?sch=80&mat=comSteel">Schedule 80 Steel Pipe Data Table
-From <a href="https://kdusling.github.io/teaching/Applied-Fluids/SteelPipeTable.html?sch=80&mat=comSteel">this table</a> we find that for DN 125 schedule 80 pipe $D=122.3~\mm$.
+</a> we find that for DN 125 schedule 80 pipe $D=122.3~\mm$.
 We now have everything we need to find the Reynolds number
 $$
 \Re=\frac{v D\rho}{\eta}=\frac{\left(5~\m/\s\right)\left(0.1223~\m\right)\left(1263~\kg/\m^3\right)}{9.50\times 10^{-1}~\Pa\cdot\s}=813
 $$

-Notice that all the units cancel in the above expression resulting in a dimensionless Reynolds number.
+Notice that all the units cancel resulting in a dimensionless quantity.
 Since $\Re=813$ is less than $2000$ the flow is laminar.
 </div>

 The first step in an energy loss calculation is to determine whether the flow is laminar or turbulent by computing the Reynolds number.
 The next step is to compute the friction factor ($f$) that appears in Darcy's equation for the energy loss $h_L$.
 The procedure to compute the friction factor is different for laminar and turbulent flow.
 The procedure for laminar flow is more straightforward and will be discussed next.
 We will then discuss the procedure for turbulent flows.

 ## Friction losses in laminar flows

-For laminar flows, $\Re < 2000$, the friction factor is
+If after computing the Reynolds number we find that the flow is laminar (*i.e.* the Reynolds number is less than 2000) the friction factor is given by the formula,

 $$
-f=\frac{64}{\Re}\,.
+f=\frac{64}{\Re}\quad\quad\rm{(Laminar flow circular duct)}
 $$

 The above expression can be derived from first principles but that goes beyond the scope of these notes.
-As a side note, if we substitute the above friction factor into Darcy's equation along with the explicit expression for the Reynolds number we obtain what is known as the Hagen-Poiseuille equation

-$$
-h_L=\frac{32\eta L v}{\gamma D^2}
-$$

-This equation for $h_L$ is only valid for laminar flows.
-Reminder, the Darcy Equation for $h_L$ is valid for *both* laminar and turbulent flows as long as the appropriate procedure for computing the friction factor is employed.
-In practice I never use the Hagen-Poiseuille equation.
-Instead I use Darcy's equation along with $f=64/\Re$ for laminar flows.
+Here is an example.

 <div class="example">
 Glycerin at $25\C$ is pumped through $100~\m$ of DN 125 schedule 80 steel pipe at an average velocity of $v=5~\m/\s$.
 Determine the energy loss.

 <hr>

-From the previous example we found $Re=813$ and therefore predict laminar flow.
+From the previous example we found $\Re=813$ and therefore predict laminar flow.
 The energy loss is determined from Darcy's equation

 $$
 h_L=f\times \frac{L}{D}\times \frac{v^2}{2g}